 Narrative and note 4 (Details of charges in the SWIFT MT103 serial message)

 Details of charges (71A) is SHA.
 The charges are shared between Ordering and Beneficiary customer.
-Sender pays charges to ordering bank.
-Beneficiary pays to receiving and other intermediary banks.
+The Debtor pays charges to ordering bank.
+The Beneficiary pays charges to receiving and other intermediary banks.
 Note that the Ordering bank may have taken charges, but they do not appear in the MT103 Message.

 This ends our analysis of the first MT103 serial message.
 In the next article, we will consider the second MT103 message exchanged between Wells Fargo and Bank of New York Mellon.